lukesdm/geoportfolio/ecognition-sdk-starting.md

 ```
 Looking this up will tell you which version of VS you need.
 (This may be a way to determine the required VS version in previous versions of eCognition also.)

-So, you will need to have installed VS 2019 with the C++ - **you will also need the MFC optional component**.
+So, you will need to have installed VS 2019 with C++ - **you also need the MFC optional component**.

-(If you miss the MFC component, you will see an error later pointing to a missing `afxres.h` file.)
+If you miss the MFC component, you will see an error later pointing to a missing `afxres.h` file.

 ### 4. Open Visual Studio as Administrator and load the Solution